aspose-total/Aspose.Total-Products/total/en/java/conversion/pptx-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to MHTML via Java or Online App" h2="On Premise Java API to export PPTX to MHTML without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render a wide variety of file formats.
+It includes APIs for manipulating Microsoft Office documents, PDFs, images, and other file formats.
+With Aspose.Total for Java, you can easily convert a PPTX file to MHTML in two simple steps.

+The first step is to export the PPTX file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, manipulate, and convert presentations in the PPTX format.
+It provides a wide range of features, including the ability to export presentations to HTML.
+With Aspose.Slides for Java, you can easily export a PPTX file to HTML with just a few lines of code.

+The second step is to convert the HTML file to MHTML using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, manipulate, and convert spreadsheets in the XLSX format.
+It provides a wide range of features, including the ability to convert HTML to MHTML.
+With Aspose.Cells for Java, you can easily convert an HTML file to MHTML with just a few lines of code.

-You can convert PPTX file to MHTML via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPTX to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to MHTML.
+In conclusion, Aspose.Total for Java makes it easy to convert a PPTX file to MHTML in two simple steps.
+First, you can export the PPTX file to HTML using Aspose.Slides for Java.
+Then, you can convert the HTML file to MHTML using Aspose.Cells for Java.
+With Aspose.Total for Java, you can quickly and easily convert PPTX files to MHTML with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}